lorchrob/Goblin/doc/tutorial.md

 At term generation time, if `<B>`'s second production rule is chosen, then (e.g.) constraint `<B>[0].<D>[1] > <C>[0]` is considered trivially satisfied, since `<B>[0]` does not have a child `<D>[1]` (instead, it has a single child, `<D>[2]`).
+Or, perhaps more intuitively, the constraint applies regardless of which production rule option is chosen for `<B>`.

 Moreover, the dot operator is legal as long as `<B>` has at least one production rule option containing `<D>` (the others may omit `<D>`).